theopjones/blog-video-encoder-script/README.md

 This only requires a HTTPS server which stores the files, it does not use a video hosting platform.
 This code is useful for self-hosting video files if you do not want to use a service like Youtube/Vimeo/Odyssey/etc to host a collection of long form video content for your blog or personal website, but you find full-featured self-hosted video platforms like Peertube/LBRY/MediaCMS/etc too bulky and heavy weight for your needs.

-An example of a page created with the tools in this repo can be found at https://theopjones.blog/notes/2023/05/2023-05-26-rowxk

 More information about the motivation here can be found at https://theopjones.blog/notes/2023/05/2023-05-28-ctnvp

 # encoder.py